void

 [III.1] Nad Budapeští bylo již vidět záři světel a nad Dunajem přeskakoval reflektor.

-is one of the many places mentioned in Kadett Biegler's dream, he is defending Linz in the War of Austrian Succession.
-Interestingly Napoléon's forces figure in the dream - despite the fact that they operated in the area more than 60 years after the abovementioned war!
-Still, in dreams such messy sequenes may well appear.
+Linz is one of the many places mentioned in Kadett Biegler's dream; he is defending Linz in the War of Austrian Succession.
+Interestingly, Napoléon's forces figure in the dream – despite the fact that they operated in the area more than 60 years after the aforementioned war!
+Still, in dreams, such messy sequences may well appear.

 Background

-is the third largest city of Austria, is situated on the Danube and is today the capital of Upper Austria.
+Linz is the third largest city of Austria, situated on the Danube and today the capital of Upper Austria.

 The event the novel refers to is the French-Bavarian occupation of the city in 1741/42 which took place during the War of Austrian Succession.